 Best Kitchen Knives for Kids

-Having kid-specific knives is so essential when including kids in cooking.
-When the size and sharpness are appropriate for them, kids can happily cut away and begin making food for themselves.
+When the size and sharpness are appropriate for them, kids can happily cut away and begin preparing their own food.
 When in doubt, a butter knife is always a great option.
-Kids can also practice using pocket knives to build their knife skills.
+Kids can also practice with pocketknives to build their knife skills.

 Wooden Knife for Kids

 It isn’t sharp and works best for soft foods like bananas and strawberries (though our students also use it for celery and apples) – this makes it a great first knife as kids begin to build their knife skills.
-Its ability to cut is similar to that of a butter knife (which is also a great option!).

 Plastic Knives for Kids